anyone2/IndigoPlugin-Voice-Monkey/README.md

 # IndigoPlugin-Voice-Monkey

-This plugin for the [Indigo Domotics](http://www.indigodomo.com/) home automation platform allows you to control your Alexa devices from within Indigo.
+This plugin is for the [Indigo Domotics](http://www.indigodomo.com/) home automation platform and allows you to control your Alexa devices from within Indigo.
 It works with the Voice Monkey Amazon Alexa skill which has the ability to perform text-to-speech, play preset sounds, and execute Alexa routines on an Alexa Smart device such as an Echo or Echo Dot.

 ## Supported Features: